Below is a flowchart to help identify which category your issue applies to. Troubleshooting sections for each category are below the flowchart.

 1) The dongle is not being seen by the computer.
 Make sure it is plugged into the system and follow the troubleshooting steps shown for Error code 33 (H0033) above.

-2) You don't have the correct licenses on the dongle for the version of Inteela that you are running.
-If you have downloaded the latest version of Intella, this is likely the cause.
-You can update the dongle by running 'Dongle Manager.exe' which is located in the Intella installation folder, and clicking on the 'Check for updates' button.
+2) You don't have the correct licenses on the dongle for the version of Intella that you are running.
+If you have downloaded, and installed the latest version of Intella on your system, this is likely the cause.
+You are running the latest version of the software, but your dongle does not have the latest license.
+You can update the dongle by running 'Dongle Manager.exe' (which is located in the Intella installation folder), and clicking on the 'Check for updates' button.

 Error code 51 (H0051)